opendocsg/slw-judgments-backfill/2015_SGHC_220/report.md

 saying that his application to challenge the adjudication application and the jurisdiction of the adjudicator was filed prior to the issuance of the adjudication determination by the adjudicator.

-4       The plaintiff’s reason for mounting the application prior to issuance of the adjudication determination is premised upon the following passage in the Court of Appeal decision of _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ [2013] 1 SLR 401 (“ _Chua Say Eng_ ”) (at [36])
+4       The plaintiff’s reason for mounting the application prior to issuance of the adjudication determination is premised upon the following passage in the Court of Appeal decision of _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ <span class="citation">[2013] 1 SLR 401</span> (“ _Chua Say Eng_ ”) (at [36])

  In our view, if the respondent’s objection to the jurisdiction or power of the adjudicator to conduct the adjudication is based on an invalid appointment, such a jurisdictional issue should be raised immediately with the court and not before the adjudicator.
 The reason is that since the objection is against the adjudicator’s jurisdiction as an adjudicator, he has no power to decide if he has jurisdiction or not.
 He cannot decide his own competency to act as an adjudicator when such competency is being challenged by the respondent.
 An adjudicator who decides the issue may face one or other of the following consequences.
 If he accepts the respondent’s objection and dismisses the payment claim, the claimant may commence court proceedings against him to compel him to adjudicate the payment claim.
 If he dismisses the respondent’s objection and makes an award, the respondent could still raise the same objection in enforcement proceedings with respect to his award.
 Accordingly, the adjudicator should proceed with the adjudication and leave the issue to the court to decide. [emphasis added]